 In November 2023, the FASB issued ASU No. 2023-07, Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures.
 This ASU required disclosure of incremental segment information, primarily through enhanced disclosures about significant segment expenses and amounts for each reportable segment on an annual and interim basis.
 This guidance is effective for fiscal years beginning after December 15, 2023 and interim periods with fiscal years beginning after December 15, 2024.
-The Company is currently assessing the potential effects of the standard.
+The Company has adopted ASU No. 2023-07 as of December 31, 2024.
+See Note 14 "Operating Segments" in the Notes to Consolidated Financial Statements.

 In December 2023, the FASB issued ASU No. 2023-09, Income Taxes (Topic 740): Improvements to Income Tax Disclosures, which requires public entities, on an annual basis, to disclose disaggregated information about a reporting entity's effective tax rate reconciliation, using both percentages and reporting currency amounts for specific standardized categories, as well as disclosure of income taxes paid disaggregated by jurisdiction.
-ASU 2023-09 is effective for fiscal years beginning after December 15, 2024, with early adoption permitted.
-The Company is currently assessing the potential effects of this standard.
+The amendments will be effective for fiscal years beginning after December 15, 2024, with early adoption permitted.
+The Company is evaluating the impact of this new standard and believes that the adoption will result in additional disclosures, but will not have any other impact on its consolidated financial statements.